How to Deal With Adversity: 3 Ways for Christians

 2. Reflect on the Impurities in Our Belief in God

 God’s words say, “You are a created being—you should of course worship God and pursue a life of meaning.
 If you do not worship God but live within your filthy flesh, then are you not just a beast in human attire?
 Since you are a human being, you should expend yourself for God and endure all suffering!
-You should gladly and assuredly accept the little suffering you are subjected to today and live a meaningful life, like Job, like Peter.”
+You should gladly and assuredly accept the little suffering you are subjected to today and live a meaningful life, like Job and Peter.”

 “Most people believe in God for the sake of peace and other benefits.
 Unless it is to your benefit, you do not believe in God, and if you cannot receive God’s graces, you fall into a sulk.
 How could what you have said be your true stature?
 When it comes to inevitable family incidents such as children falling ill, loved ones being hospitalized, poor crop yields, and persecution by family members, even these oft-occurring, quotidian matters are too much for you.
 When such things happen, you are thrown into a panic, you do not know what to do—and most of the time, you complain about God.
 You complain that God’s words tricked you, that God’s work made a mockery of you.
 Do you not have such thoughts?”

 We humans were created by God.
 Having faith, worshiping God and expending for Him is right and proper, and we should believe in and worship Him no matter whether He blesses and protects us—only this is a created being with conscience and reason.
 After we have been corrupted by Satan, however, we all live by Satan’s logic and law of “Every man for himself and the devil take the hindmost” and it has made us become incredibly selfish and self-seeking.
 Even our believing in God, forsaking and expending for Him are making deals with Him.
 We think that since we run and expend for God, He should bless us and ensure that everything goes smoothly for us.
 Think about it: When nothing unpleasant happens to us, all of us are full ofand willing to give up anything and expend everything for God’s work.
 But when we encounter unhappy incidents, such as our parents or children falling ill, and problems in business, we become negative and weak, blame and misunderstand God, and lose faith.
 This shows that the viewpoints and motives of our faith are incorrect.
-When we come to this realization, we will understand how to deal with adversity and know that God’s intention is to purify and perfect us and then we will not blame God.
+When we come to this realization, we will know that God’s intention is to purify and perfect us and then we will not blame God.

 I also reflected on how I blamed God because of my mother’s sickness, and realized that my believing in and expending for God contained my own motives and goals.
 I wanted to exchange some minor expenditure for God’s great blessings.
 This was attempting to trade with God.
 That was why I complained about God when my mother fell ill.
 Without being revealed by this environment, I would still consider myself loyal to God.
 I saw that God had permitted this environment to befall me to cleanse and change me.
 But I hadn’t understood God’s good intentions and had even blamed Him—it was really very wrong.